 Setting up HDR movie shooting on the Canon EOS R

-If you want to enable Canon EOS R HDR mode there are a number of settings that will have to be disabled in the camera’s menu system.
+If you want to enable Canon EOS R HDR mode, there are several settings that will have to be disabled in the camera’s menu system.

 Step 1: TURN ON THE CAMERA